PierrunoYT/replicate-reve-mcp-server/README.md

 cd replicate-reve-mcp-server
 ```

-### 3. Install Dependencies (Optional)
+### 3. Install Dependencies and Build

-The server is pre-built, but if you want to modify it:

 ```bash
 npm install
 npm run build
 ```

+This will compile the TypeScript source code to JavaScript in the `build/` directory.

 ## Configuration